Liu Chuang (snooker player): Senior

 Liu first came to the attention of the snooker world when he was picked as a wildcard to enter the 2007 China Open.
 Liu was victorious over Andy Hicks, beating him 5–4.
 That set up a meeting with Liu's idol, Ronnie O'Sullivan; Liu lost the match 1–5.

 He reached the quarter-finals of the 2007 Asian Snooker Championship, where he lost 4–5 to Yasin Merchant.

 In the 2008 World Championship he qualified for the main stage, He beat Colin Mitchell 10–0, Lee Walker 10–9 Joe Delaney 10–5, David Gray 10–5, and then Dominic Dale 10–9 to become only the fourth 17-year-old player to qualify for the Crucible after Stephen Hendry, Ronnie O'Sullivan and Judd Trump.
 Liu was drawn to play O'Sullivan in the first round.
 Despite being 0–3 down, Liu came back in the first session and levelled at 4–4, before O'Sullivan eventually won the game 10–5.
 Liu was relegated from the Main Tour after the following season.

-On 15 April 2010, he won the Asian Under 21 Snooker Championship, defeating Thanawat Tirapaipongboon 10–5 in the final.
+On 15 April 2010, he won the Asian Under 21 Snooker Championship, defeating Thanawat Thirapongpaiboon 10–5 in the final.
 With this he qualified for the 2010/2011 professional Main Tour.